ROCm/rocBLAS/docs/install/Windows_Install_Guide.rst

 ::

-   git clone -b release/rocm-rel-x.y https://github.com/ROCmSoftwarePlatform/rocBLAS.git
+   git clone -b release/rocm-rel-x.y https://github.com/ROCm/rocBLAS.git
    cd rocBLAS

 Replace x.y in the above command with the version of HIP SDK installed on your machine.
 For example, if you have HIP 5.5 installed, then use ``-b release/rocm-rel-5.5``
-You can can add the SDK tools to your path with an entry like:
+You can add the SDK tools to your path with an entry like:

 ::